 This document has been prepared to provide information to physiotherapists and acute care healthcare facilities about the potential role of physiotherapy in the management of hospital-admitted patients with confirmed and/or suspected COVID-19.
+COVID-19 is a disease caused by a new coronavirus, primarily impacting the respiratory system.
+Symptoms of COVID-19 can range from mild illness to pneumonia.
+Some people will have mild symptoms and recover easily, while others may develop respiratory failure and/or become critically ill and require admission to ICU.

 Physiotherapists who work in primary healthcare facilities are likely to have a role in the management of patients admitted to hospital with confirmed and/or suspected COVID-19.
 Physiotherapy is an established profession throughout the world.
 In Australia and overseas, physiotherapists often work in acute hospital wards and the ICU.
 In particular, cardiorespiratory physiotherapy is focussed on the management of acute and chronic respiratory conditions and aims to improve physical recovery following an acute illness.
 Physiotherapy may be beneficial in the respiratory treatment and physical rehabilitation of patients with COVID-19.
+Although a productive cough is a less common symptom (34%) [4], patients with COVID-19.
 Although a productive cough is a less common symptom (34%) [4], physiotherapy may be indicated if patients with COVID-19 present with copious airway secretions that they are unable to independently clear.
 This may be evaluated on a case-by-case basis and interventions applied based on clinical indicators.
 High risk patients may also benefit.
 For example, patients with existing comorbidities that may be associated with hypersecretion or ineffective cough (e.g. neuromuscular disease, respiratory disease, cystic fibrosis etc).
 Physiotherapists who practice in the ICU environment may also provide airway clearance techniques for ventilated patients who show signs of inadequate airway clearance and they can assist in positioning patients with severe respiratory failure associated with COVID-19, including the use of prone position to optimise oxygenation [12].